W427697/Discord-/docs/writing-tests/test-coverage.md

 ### Configure

-By default, the [`@storybook/addon-coverage`](https://storybook.js.org/addons/@storybook/addon-coverage) offers zero-config support for Storybook and instruments your tests via [`babel-plugin-istanbul`](https://github.com/istanbuljs/babel-plugin-istanbul) for [Babel](https://babeljs.io/), or [`vite-plugin-istanbul`](https://github.com/iFaxity/vite-plugin-istanbul) for [Vite](https://vitejs.dev/).
-However, you can extend your Storybook configuration file (i.e., `.storybook/main.js|ts`) and provide additional options.
+By default, the [`@storybook/addon-coverage`](https://storybook.js.org/addons/@storybook/addon-coverage) offers zero-config support for Storybook and instruments your code via [`babel-plugin-istanbul`](https://github.com/istanbuljs/babel-plugin-istanbul) for [Babel](https://babeljs.io/), or [`vite-plugin-istanbul`](https://github.com/iFaxity/vite-plugin-istanbul) for [Vite](https://vitejs.dev/).
+However, you can extend your Storybook configuration file (i.e., `.storybook/main.js|ts`) and provide additional options to the addon.
 Listed below are the available options and examples of how to use them.

 <!-- prettier-ignore-start -->